mantidproject/mantid/docs/source/release/v6.3.0/diffraction.rst

 -----------------------
 New features
 ############
-- Now support two texture grouping schemes (10 groups per bank and 15 groups per bank) for ENGIN-X in the :ref:`Engineering Diffraction interface<Engineering_Diffraction-ref>`.
+- Now support two texture grouping schemes: Texture20 (10 groups per bank, 20 in total) and Texture30 (15 groups per bank, 30 in total) for ENGIN-X in the :ref:`Engineering Diffraction interface<Engineering_Diffraction-ref>`.
 Note this involved changes to the bankID log values saved with focused data, so this means the UI will not load in previously focused .nxs files.

 Improvements
 ############